Get the the latest innovations and upgrades regarding gas engines delivered to your inbox each month.

 In order to better understand the differences and similarities between gas engines and other types of engines, let’s take a closer look at their respective modes of operation, advantages, and challenges.

 - Diesel engines: Diesel engines use diesel fuel and operate on the principle of compression ignition.
 This means that the diesel fuel is ignited by the high pressure created during the compression phase, without the need for an external ignition source.
-Diesel engines are generally known for their robustness and often provide higher fuel efficiency compared to gasoline engines.
+Diesel engines are generally known for their robustness heavy-duty work and often provide higher fuel efficiency compared to gasoline engines.
 However, they tend to emit higher levels of nitrogen oxides and particulate matter.

 - Petrol engine: This is the most widely used type of engine for passenger cars and is based on gasoline engines.
 Similar to the gas engine, it uses spark ignition through a spark plug.
 Compared to diesel engines, petrol engines are generally quieter and emit fewer pollutants, but they do tend to consume more fuel and have a lower efficiency.